ankitects/faqs/src/the-2021-scheduler.md

 ```

 Because this is implemented in JavaScript, it is not limited to the computer
 version.
-AnkiMobile supports it as well, and AnkiWeb and AnkiDroid may support
+AnkiMobile and AnkiDroid both support it as well, and AnkiWeb may
-it in the future too.
-This will allow advanced users to make adjustments to the
+support it in the future too.
+This will allow advanced users to make
-standard scheduling behaviour, that apply on all platforms.
+adjustments to the standard scheduling behaviour, that apply on all platforms.

 The various scheduling states are described in SchedulingStates [here](https://github.com/ankitects/anki/blob/main/proto/anki/scheduler.proto).